narapareddymodem/react-assessment/README.md

 2. All modals should expose a mechanism to allow them to be closed.
 3. There should be a way to consume button click events on modals with buttons.
 4. Create a demo page with three buttons that trigger each of the modals to show.

 **Narapa: I may not have got exact styles with pixels but tried my best to get this look more like samples.
 I have tried to add some tests for all the components, but they are not complete due to my limited unit testing in react knowledge.
-I agree, I need to improve my skills around testing; for that matter may be in React as well 😊.
+I agree, I need to improve my skills around testing; for that matter may be in React as well.**

-**Thanks for assessment.
-I enjoyed every bit of this** 😊 **
+**Thanks for the assessment.
+I enjoyed every bit of this 😊**